tvogiannou/ctrigrid/python/tests/README.md

 To run the scripts, build the ctrigrid bindings and copy the native module in the directory of the scripts.
 The only other dependency is [numpy](https://numpy.org/).

-The `test_grid_file.py` is a bit more involved as it loads an OBJ mesh file and setups a grid for it with some random test points to test queries against.
-If PyOpenGL and [glut](http://freeglut.sourceforge.net/) are available in the system it can also render the results in 3D.
-Below is the output as printed in the console window when invoking the script with the help param
+Typically the tests just make sure that execution is successful and simply print the results, but the `test_grid_file.py` is a bit more involved.
+It takes input options and can load an [OBJ](https://www.fileformat.info/format/wavefrontobj/egff.htm) mesh file, setting up a grid for it with some random points to test queries against.
+If [PyOpenGL](https://pypi.org/project/PyOpenGL/) and [glut](http://freeglut.sourceforge.net/) are available in the system it can also render the results in 3D.
+Below is the console output of the script help

 ```bash
 python3 test_grid_file.py -h